effektif/user-docs/docs/include_tutorials/new-process.rst

    The *Trigger* tab, after defining a form trigger to start a case by uploading a file

-After choosing how the process starts, the next step is to define the ‘actions’ that you will perform when running the process.
+After choosing how the process starts, next define the ‘actions’ that you will perform when running the process.

 Select the *Actions* to load the graphical process editor.
 In the actions palette, select *Start* to add a start event to the diagram.